Sort Data in a Visualization

 In all cases, one click sorts ascending, two clicks sorts descending, and three clicks clear the sort.

 The sort updates if the underlying data changes.

 - Hover over a numerical axis to bring up the sort icon.

 - Click the icon to sort.

 In this example, the sort is applied to Color (sorting the rows) based on the values for Metric A. If there are hierarchical dimensions like above, the sort is applied to the innermost dimension.
-Here, that means that Color will sort inside Hue.
-Dark magenta cannot sort to the top of the viz because it must stay inside the pane for the Purple hue.
+In this example, Color will sort inside Hue.
+Dark magenta can't sort to the top of the viz because it must stay inside the pane for the Purple hue.